magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/peace_path-to-peace.md

 supporting and enhancing all the others.
 In the end, because the three aspects of the practice are so closely related to each other, these terms virtually become synonymous.
-When you are practising like this continuously, without relaxing your effort, this is (right practice).
+When you are practising like this continuously, without relaxing your effort, this is *sammā paṭipadā* (right practice).

 If you are practising in this way, it means that you have entered upon the correct path of practice.
 You are travelling along the very first